-During CY 2019, no waterborne diseases were reported from Alaska PWSs; however, a number of violations were issued.
-A total of 4,559 federal violations were issued to 531 PWSs (or 39%) in Alaska, leaving 847 PWSs (or 61%) violation-free (see Figure 4).
-Monitoring violations continue to be the most common violations, making up 90% of all violations issued to PWSs in Alaska during CY 2019 (see Figure 5).
-The 4,559 total violations issued to PWSs across the state in CY 2019 is a increase in the number of violations compared to CY 2018, when
+During CY 2020, no waterborne diseases were reported from Alaska PWSs; however, a number of violations were issued.
+A total of 3,977 federal violations were issued to 602 PWSs (or 44%) in Alaska, leaving 767 PWSs (or 56%) violation-free (see Figure 4).
+Monitoring violations continue to be the most common violations, making up 83% of all violations issued to PWSs in Alaska during CY 2020 (see Figure 5).
+The 3,977 total violations issued to PWSs across the state in CY 2020 is a decrease in the number of violations compared to CY 2019, when 4,559 violations were issued.
+This decrease can be attributed in part to the reduced number of Inorganic Contaminants (IOCs) and Synthetic Organic Contaminants (SOCs) violations.
+Typically, at the end of each monitoring period (3 year and 9 year periods ended in 2019) there is a spike in violations for those systems that did not complete requirements.

-Figure 4: PWSs by Violation Status in CY 2019
+Figure 4: PWSs by Violation Status in CY 2020

-Figure 5: Violations by Type in CY 2019
+Figure 5: Violations by Type in CY 2020